Please ensure JavaScript is enabled for purposes of website accessibility Doctors Specializing in Thyroid Eye Disease (TED)

 Find a TED Specialist in your area

-If you have Thyroid Eye Disease (TED), you may have a separate thyroid condition, like Graves’ disease, for which you see an endocrinologist.
+If you have TED, you may have a separate thyroid condition, like Graves’ disease, for which you see an endocrinologist.

-Endocrinologists specialize in glands and their hormones, like the thyroid and the important hormones your thyroid makes––not the eyes.
+Endocrinologists specialize in glands and their hormones, including the thyroid and the important hormones it makes.
 Treatment for a thyroid condition won’t work for TED, and treatment for TED won’t work for a thyroid condition.

 What does an endocrinologist do?